pivotal-cf/docs-pks/k8s-profiles.hbs.md

 ## <a id="manage"></a> Manage TKGI Kubernetes Profiles

-Tanzu Kubernetes Grid Integrated Edition cluster administrators and managers can perform the following operations on Kubernetes profiles and the clusters that use them:
+{{  vars.product }} cluster administrators and managers can perform the following operations on Kubernetes profiles and the clusters that use them:

 * [List TKGI Kubernetes Profiles](#list)
 * [Delete a TKGI Kubernetes Profile](#delete)